• Skip to primary navigation

 Zone 5: The Living Room, Den, Family Room

-You can change the zones according to your needs and house, but the idea is to clean and organize through the main areas of the house for a week each month.
-That doesn’t mean that you work on it all week, but take each day a bit of time to clean something in the zone area.
+You can adjust the zones to your needs and home, but the idea is to clean and organize one area of the house for a week each month.
+That doesn’t mean you work on it all week; take a bit of time each day to clean something in the zone area.

-For example in the kitchen: take one day to clean the windows, another the oven, yet another to sweep through the drawers and so on, you get the idea.
-I also like to can my dry beans in that week, since canning is almost no work, but requires me to be in the kitchen for hours.
-While I’m waiting, the kitchen cleaning gets done.
+For example, in the kitchen: take one day to clean the windows, another day to clean the oven, yet another to sweep through the drawers, and so on, you get the idea.
+You might want to can your dry beans that week, since canning is low-effort but requires being in the kitchen for hours.
+While you are at it, you can clean the kitchen.

-During the summer I also add weeding tasks to the zones.
-For example: during the entrance zone week – the front yard gets weeded, during the bedroom zone week – the garden beds.
-Read more about how to deal with garden weedsย here.
+During the summer, you can add weeding tasks to the zones.
+For example: during the entrance zone week, the front yard gets weeded, during the bedroom zone week, the garden beds.
+Speaking of weeds, read more about how to deal with garden weeds here.

-During very busy homesteading times, I might not clean in my zones at all.
-After all, they got attention all year, and can easily wait for another month without becoming a disaster.
-The FlyLady system for homesteading keeps cleaning and organizing the house simple.
+During hectic homesteading times, I might not clean in my zones at all.
+After all, they received attention all year and can easily wait another month without becoming a disaster.
+The FlyLady system for homesteading makes keeping the house clean and organized simple.

 Where to get more information